genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Microarray data
 ---------------

-DNA microarray analysis is one of the fastest-growing technologies in the field of genetic research.
 Scientists are using DNA microarrays to quantify gene expression levels on a large scale or to genotype multiple regions of a genome.

 .. note:: **What is a DNA Microarray?**